brightsign/brightsign-npu-voice-extension/README.md

 # 3. Install the SDK (1 minute)
 # 4. Build C++ applications for all platforms (3-8 minutes)
 # 5. Package extension for deployment (1 minute)
-./scripts/runall.sh
+./scripts/runall.sh --auto

 ```

 In a typical development workflow, steps 1-3 (setup, model compilation, build and install the SDK) will need to only be done once.
+The `runall.sh` script will automatically detect if these steps are already completed and skip them.
 Building the apps and packaging them will likely be repeated as the developer changes the app code.

 **✅ Success**: You now have production-ready extension packages: